 George IV Bridge

 One of Hamilton's 'hidden' features, George IV Bridge was built as an elevated roadway across the Cowgate valley to the south of the Royal Mile, with buildings constructed alongside to almost completely enclose it.
 Visitors (and locals) will often traverse the bridge (and the other bridges in the city) without fully realising the engineering feat supporting them.
 Another Hamilton building, the former North Road Free Church, now run by the University of Edinburgh as the Bedlam Theatre, stands at the southern end of George IV Bridge.

 Dean Orphanage, now one of the Modern Art Galleries

 At Belford, just a short walk from the west end of Princes Street, sit the city's two modern art galleries, part of the collective National Galleries of Scotland.

 In the 1830s, Hamilton designed the Dean Orphanage, to help house and educate some of the city's children.
-Above the portico to the building is a stone clock, taken from the Netherbow Port, which was formerly the city's main gateway on the Royal Mile.
+Above the portico to the building is a stone clock, taken from the Netherbow Port, which was formerly the city's main gateway at the World's End on the Royal Mile.
 When the gate was demolished in the 1760s, the clock was saved and incorporated into Hamilton's design sixty years later.